-DHT, the apex androgen for all men.
+DHT, the apex male hormone.

 Testosterone is only thought to be a precursor hormone in the body for the synthesis of DHT, which is the most potent alpha hormone.
 It’s like cholesterol that’s the precursor to pregnenolone and testosterone.